Skip to main content

 Oklahoma Divorce Laws at a Glance

-The main provisions of Oklahoma divorce law are listed in the chart below.
+If you are seeking a quick reference to Oklahoma divorce law, see the below chart.
 See FindLaw's Divorce section for a variety of related articles and resources.

-One party must have been resident in good faith for six months before filing.
+One party must have been resident of Oklahoma in good faith for six months before filing.

 Incompatibility

 Note: State laws are always subject to change, most often through the passage of new legislation or precedent-setting opinions from higher courts.
-Be sure to contact an Oklahoma divorce attorney or conduct your own legal research to verify the state law(s) you are researching.
+Be sure to contact an experienced divorce attorney or conduct legal research to verify the status of any Oklahoma state law(s) you are reviewing.

 Research the Law